-Your administering authority has the discretion to pay the lump sum death grant to your nominee or personal representatives or to any person who appears, at any time, to have been your relative or dependant.
-The LGPS allows you to express your wish about who you would like any death grant to be paid to by completing and returning an expression of wish form.

-If any part of the death grant has not been paid by the second anniversary of your death, it must be paid to your personal representatives, ie to your Estate.
-If you have not already made your wishes known, or you wish to change a previous expression of wish, a form is available from your administering authority.

-Your personal representatives will need to inform HM Revenue and Customs if the value of all your pension benefits, with the lump sum death grant, exceeds the HM Revenue and Customs lifetime allowance.
+- Your administering authority has the discretion to pay the lump sum death grant to your nominee or personal representatives or to any person who appears, at any time, to have been your relative or dependant.
+The LGPS allows you to express your wish about who you would like any death grant to be paid to by completing and returning an expression of wish form. - If any part of the death grant has not been paid by the second anniversary of your death, it must be paid to your personal representatives, ie to your Estate.
+If you have not already made your wishes known, or you wish to change a previous expression of wish, a form is available from your administering authority. - Your personal representatives will need to inform HM Revenue and Customs if the value of all the tax-free lump sums you received from UK pensions, plus any relevant death grants, exceeds the HM Revenue and Customs lump sum and death benefit allowance.
 This does not include any spouse's, civil partner's or dependants' pensions.
-Under HM Revenue and Customs rules, any excess will be subject to a recovery tax charge.
-Most scheme members' pension savings will be significantly less than the allowance.
+Under HM Revenue and Customs rules, any excess will be subject to a tax charge.
+The lump sums paid to or in respect of most scheme members' will be significantly less than the allowance.